-- Removal of a major part or component of equipment and the substitution of a new part or component that increases either the value or useful life - Addition of a new wing on a building - An improvement that meets the capitalization threshold in Section VIII should be capitalized.
+- Addition of a new wing on a building - An improvement that meets the capitalization threshold in Section VIII should be capitalized.

 C. Repair and Maintenance

 Maintenance and repairs can be distinguished from betterments and improvements in that maintenance and repairs are not intended to alter or change the asset or to increase the useful life of the asset, but rather to sustain the asset in its present condition.
 A cost will qualify as maintenance if any of the following are true: